actions/setup-node/docs/advanced-usage.md

 ```

 ## Node version file

-The action will search for the node version file relative to repository root.
 The `node-version-file` input contains the version of node used by project, for example `.nvmrc`.
 If both the `node-version` and the `node-version-file` inputs are provided the `node-version` input is used.
 You can check [supported version syntax](https://github.com/actions/setup-node#supported-version-syntax)
-> The node version file is read from the project root
+> The action will search for the node version file relative to repository root.

 ```yaml
 steps: